cisagov/ScubaGear/baselines/exo.md

-Though use of Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the “Common Attachments Filter SHALL Be Enabled” section of the Defender for Office 365 Minimum Viable Secure Configuration Baseline.
+Though use of Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the `Preset Security Policies` section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.
 The solution selected by an agency should offer services comparable to those offered by Microsoft.

 ### Policies